brandongregory/dndhelp/src/5e-build-guides/dart-thrower-builds.md

 Any spell that adds damage to each attack can be amazing for dart throwers.
 The big ones to look at are Hunter’s Mark and Hex, both of which add 1d6 to each weapon attack you make while the spell is active.
 Hex is a Warlock spell, so you can either multiclass into Warlock or take the Fey-Touched feat.
 Hunter’s Mark is a Ranger spell (although a few Paladin subclasses have it), and the only way to get it is to multiclass into a class or subclass that has it.
 This makes Hex a little easier to come by.

 Another spell that can be a big help is Heat Metal.
 Remember that Kensei Monks throw darts which then remain lodged in the enemy.
 Those darts can be targeted by the Heat Metal spell, allowing the caster to use their bonus action every turn to inflict more damage on the target.
 The easiest way to do this is to have an ally who can cast Heat Metal, but if you want to get it yourself, there are a few ways to do it.
 Bards and Druids get access to Heat Metal at level 3; Artificers get it at level 5.
-Note that if you’re going for Artificer, though, that you’ll probably be using Returning Weapon to get magic damage, so Heat Metal won’t work.
+Note that if you’re going for Artificer, though, you’ll probably be using Returning Weapon to get magic damage, so Heat Metal won’t work.
 Technically, if you have multiple darts in an enemy and have multiple party members with Heat Metal, you can fire off this spell multiple times per round.

 ## <a name="Feats-for-Dart-Throwers"></a>Feats for Dart Throwers